Senate committee delays vote on Trump's attorney general pick

 WASHINGTON (Reuters) - The U.S. Senate Judiciary Committee on Tuesday postponed a vote on President Donald Trump’s attorney general nominee, William Barr, as Democrats expressed concern that he might not make public a final report on Special Counsel Robert Mueller’s Russia investigation.

 The vote will now take place on Feb.
-5, according to a Democratic aide.
+5, according to Republican Senator Lindsey Graham, the committee’s chairman.

-Republican Senator Lindsey Graham, the committee’s chairman, announced the delay on the vote that could send Barr’s nomination to the full Senate for confirmation.
-He said other nominees being considered by the committee also would be delayed.

 Barr, who served as attorney general under Republican President George H.W.
 Bush in the early 1990s, is expected to win confirmation in the Republican-controlled Senate.
+But he must first win approval from the Judiciary Committee.

-But his comments about Mueller’s investigation into the Trump campaign’s possible ties to Russia during the 2016 presidential election have emerged as a sticking point for Democrats on the committee.
+Delaying the committee’s vote will give Democrats more time to question Barr about how he would handle Mueller’s investigation into the Trump campaign’s possible ties to Russia during the 2016 presidential election.

 Barr criticized the investigation last year in a memo to the Justice Department but he told the committee in testimony two weeks ago that he would protect the probe from political interference and would allow Mueller to conclude his work.

+Trump has repeatedly criticized the investigation as a “witch hunt” and denies any collusion with Moscow.

-However, Barr has said he might not share all of details of Mueller’s inquiry with the public, citing Justice Department regulations that encourage prosecutors not to criticize people who they do not end up charging with criminal behavior.
+Barr has said he might not share all of details of Mueller’s inquiry with the public, citing Justice Department regulations that encourage prosecutors not to criticize people who they do not end up charging with criminal behavior.

+Senator Dianne Feinstein, the top Democrat on the committee, said she needed to know more about how Barr will handle the report.

+Graham said Barr’s previous service as attorney general showed that he can be independent of the president.

 Additional reporting by Makini Brice; Editing by Chizu Nomiyama and Bill Trott